greghendershott/aws/aws/manual.md

   range-end : (or/c #f exact-nonnegative-integer?) = #f
 ```

-> Although you may use `get` directly, it is also a building block for
+> Although you may use `get/proc` directly, it is also a building block
-> other procedures that you may find more convenient, such as `get/bytes`
+> for other procedures that you may find more convenient, such as
-> and `get/file`.
+> `get/bytes` and `get/file`.

 Make a `GET` request for `bucket+path` (which is the form
 `"bucket/path/to/resource"`).